jw-12138/jw-12138.github.io/src/content/posts/2024-05-31-trim-things-down.md

 In Chinese, Fonts and Words work a LITTLE bit differently, we also have some certain building blocks but those blocks bundle as one letter, thus we have thousands of “letters” 🤷🏻‍♂️, custom fonts would just become a nightmare, it struggles me a lot when there are some freaking amazingly looked Chinese fonts but you can’t use them because of the loading speed.

-So, for a ultimate clean look I’ve decided to write a blog in English, which is the one you’re reading now, please don’t make fun of my grammar, i tried.
+From the perspective of design, Chinese are also kinda hard to compose.
+So, for an ultimate clean look I’ve decided to write a blog in English, which is the one you’re reading now, please don’t make fun of my grammar, i tried.

 And i’m pretty happy with it. 👻